artemisia-absynthium/arachne/README.md

 }
 ```

-Then you could use them for example like this (the `ArachneProvider` is in the `WebRepository` for simplicity, you are encouraged to use an `ArachneProvider` for each service and abstract your providers into a separate class).
+Then you can use them like this

 ```swift
 import Combine